 Erica Ascher, Co-Director and Co-Founder of Professional Youth Theatre, holds Bachelors degrees in Musical Theatre and Communications from Syracuse University.
 She was heavily influenced by professors Elizabeth Ingram and Victor Lazarow during her time in Syracuse's prestigious musical theatre program.
 Erica also studied voice for many years with Columbia University professor Helen Grossman.
 Erica is a classically trained vocalist but also specializes in musical theater and pop vocals.
 After graduating from Syracuse, Erica continued on to a successful career in television.
 In addition to acting, she discovered that she had an interest in producing.
 After working on the Ricki Lake Show, Erica continued on to work as a producer at The Maury Povich Show.
 During her time there, Erica wrote scripts, booked and briefed guests, edited segments, and supervised members of her production staff.
 She also took her production skills to the film world and contributed to several independent films.
 Erica's years in production gave her great insight into the components of a successful performance.
 This, mixed with her education from one of the finest musical theater programs in the country, inspired her to want to pass on her knowledge to young students.
 Erica began taking voice lessons at the age of five and performed throughout her youth in regional theater productions.
 She feels that this experience was invaluable to her development and looks forward to bringing quality musical theater education to the South Shore.

-Lisa Rohinsky is a professional musical theatre actress and dancer.
+Lisa Bronshteyn is a professional musical theatre actress and dancer.
 She has appeared on Broadway in the revival of Gypsy starring Patti LuPone and has toured the US with White Christmas and Hello Dolly!
 She has also worked at several acclaimed regional theatres all over the country including Sacramento Music Circus, North Shore Musical Theatre, and Westchester Broadway Theatre.
 She also played the role of Gypsy Rose Lee in Gypsy at The Music Theatre of Wichita.
 Lisa began dancing at the age of four and grew up in the competition world where she won numerous titles and overall high scores as both a dancer and choreographer.
 She received her BFA in musical theatre from Pennsylvania State University.
 Lisa has been a member of the Actors’ Equity Association since 2007.
 Lisa is currently the Associate Director of The Dance Loft.